Epitome87/Understanding-TypeScript-Journey/README.md

 ### Function Return Types & void

 TypeScript is very good at inferring what our return type is from a function.
-But we can explicitely state it as well.
+But we can explicitly state it as well.
 To do so, we simply put a colon after the parameter list, followed by the type we wish to be returned by the function:

 ```js
 function add(n1: number, n2: number): string {